Looking for a gay hotel in Tokyo? Here are our favorite hotels all cool and stylish, including guesthouses and hostels…

 Why we love it

 We found the vibe here to be especially open-minded and gay friendly.
-The Imano Hostel is ideal for budget travellers looking for a cool place to crash in the middle of Tokyo.
+The Imano Hostel is ideal for budget travelers looking for a cool place to crash in the middle of Tokyo.

 Despite being a budget option, it also comes equipped with all the essentials like free WiFi, shower amenities, locker storage and even disposable slippers!